Yorkshire Chalkstream

 The river even has its own fly, the Driffield Dun (pictured left) which looks rather like a Greenwell's Glory.
 The seasonal hatch pattern will be very familiar to chalkstream regulars (despite the absence of a mayfly), though the locals do tend to favour smaller sizes, sometimes going as small as size 26.

-MULBERRY WHIN
+MULBERRY WHIN since 2012

-The river at Mulberry Whin has been in the same farming family since 1940, now passing to the fourth generation Andrew and Gemma Dixon.
-The river meanders across the farmland with sharp, deep bends interspersed with shallow gravel sections with ranunculus and starwort weed.
+The river at Mulberry Whin has been in the same farming family since 1940, now passing to the fourth generation of Andrew and Gemma Dixon.
+The river meanders across the farmland with sharp, deep bends interspersed with shallow gravel sections with abundant ranunculus and starwort weed.
 The beat is double bank along its entire length of over a mile.
-There are five beats (pick your beat on arrival) with wading an option on Beat 4 and 5.
-The fish are a variety of wild brown trout, supplemented by Yorkshire-reared brown trout and grayling that run over 3lb.
-The bank are well-maintained banks and there is a cabin.
-Hampers can be delivered to the river and there is self-catering accommodation on the farm.
+There are five beats (pick your beat on arrival) with wading an option on Beats 4 and 5.
+The fish are a variety of wild brown trout and grayling, supplemented by Yorkshire-reared brown trout that run to over 3lb.
+The banks are well-maintained with a cabin and good parking a short walk from the river.
+There is self-catering accommodation on the farm.
+Local guide/instructor, Dave Southall, pictured with his record 8lb 5oz wild brown at Mulberry Whin, is available for half and full days on request.
 Watch the 0:39 second Directors Cut of CHALK filmed on the Driffield Beck. |

 ![]() |